mudgeeraba

 • Take analgesia as required to allow prescribed exercise

-• If you are concerned, please call the Mudgeeraba Hand Clinic on (07) 5598 0194, or if after hours please attend the John Flynn Private Hospital or Pindara Private Hospital Emergency Departments (open 24 hours)
+• If you are concerned, please call the Mudgeeraba Hand Clinic on (07) 5598 0194, or if after hours please attend the John Flynn Private Hospital, Gold Coast Private or Pindara Private Hospital Emergency Departments (open 24 hours)

 Specific post-operative instructions will be given to you following your operation.